grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 slightly lick it).
 We can use the refactoring phase to remove duplication between the Statement and it's implementing code.

-First, let us note that the number 8 is duplicated between Statement and implementation -- the implementation returns it and the Statement asserts on it.
-To reduce this duplication, let us break the 8 in the implementation into a sum:
+First, let's note that the number 8 is duplicated between Statement and implementation -- the implementation returns it and the Statement asserts on it.
+To reduce this duplication, let's break the 8 in the implementation into a sum:

 ```csharp